MyPetLobster/bookcase-database/README.md

 ### Preface
 Well, quite a lot.
 Coming into this project, I was about three months into my journey learning to code.
-I had completed the CS50x course, except for the final project.
+I had completed all of the CS50x course, except for the final project.
 I had a bunch of ideas for final projects, but I wasn't quite sure where to start.
-I decided to take the CS50 Python and CS50 SQL courses to expand on the knowledge I gained from CS50x.
+I decided to take the CS50 Python and SQL courses to expand on the knowledge I gained from CS50x.
 While completing the CS50 curriculum, I was also working my way through the Odin Project
 Foundations.
 I completed Foundations right before I started working on Bookcase Database.
-All that to say that although I was still very much a beginner, I did go a bit beyond the CS50x course before starting this final project for CS50x.
+All that to say that although I was still very much a beginner, I did go a bit beyond the CS50x course before starting this final project.

 My initial idea for Bookcase Database was to create a web application where users could upload an image of a bookshelf from real life and my app would